psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 Imagine, if you will, Bendigeidfran, son of Llyr.
 Benigeidran, also known as Brân the Blessed, or the Blessed Crow, for in Welsh, Brân means "raven", or "crow".
 Bendigeidfran, a giant of a man.
 No ship could carry him, no house could give him shelter.
 Bendigeidfran, King of the Island of the Mighty, King of the island of Britain.

 And imagine, also, Branwen, his sister.
-Branwen, the most beautiful girl in the world.
+Branwen, whose name means "white crow".
 Branwen, the most beautiful girl in this world, or the other.

 One day, thirteen fast ships were spied approaching the Pembrokeshire coast.
 Irish ships.
 At the prow, a shield, its point faced upwards, a sign that they came in peace.